 The formation of Balloon Units in to Squadrons meant that each Squadron Commander could not only exercise the necessary control over his Squadron but also, by his status was able to attend on the appropriate level at Beach Sub Area Conferences, which was considered essential following experience gained in exercises.

 Soon after this re-organisation, in April 1944, control of the Beach Balloon Squadrons passed from RAF Balloon Command to 2nd Tactical Air Force.
 Each Squadron had an establishment of 60 Mark VI Type Balloons.

-Thanks are due to Michael Tatnell, whose father served with No. 104 “P” Flight, for sharing copies of the Operations Record Books of the Normandy balloon units.
-Really, it was the quantity of information that he obtained from The National Archives that prompted the creation of this website.
+Many thanks are due to Michael Tatnell, whose father served with No. 104 “P” Flight. for sharing copies of the Operations Record Books of the Normandy balloon units, where available.
+Really, it was his diligent research and the quantity of information that he obtained from The National Archives that prompted the creation of this website.